FICTION-ZJU/Pastry/INSTRUCTIONS.md

 > Sergei Novozhilov, Mingqi Yang, Mingshuai Chen, Zhiyang Li, Jianwei Yin:
 On the Almost-Sure Termination of Probabilistic Counter Programs.
 In Proc. of CAV 2025.

 This file contains instructions for the artifact evaluation of Pastry.
-In particular, we show how to reproduce the experimental results as reported in Table 1 of the above paper and how to run Pastry on user-supplied examples.
+In particular, we show how to reproduce the experimental results as reported in Table 1 of the above paper and how to reuse Pastry beyond the paper, e.g., to run user-supplied examples.

 ## Contents
 - [Project Structure](#project-structure)